 Although increasing resolution has the biggest impact on the quality of a rendering, you can also control sampling to adjust anti-aliasing.
 Sampling provides a "best guess" color for each rendered pixel.
 The renderer first samples the scene color at locations within the pixel or along the pixel's edge, and then uses a filter to combine the samples into a single pixel color.
 You can adjust the minimum and maximum sample rate and also the filter type used to combine samples into a single pixel value.
-Increasing the minimum and maximum sample rate and maximum sample rates and the samples are samples into a single pixel value.

-the quality of a rendering.
+Increasing the minimum and maximum sample ranges greatly improves the quality of a rendering.
 The filter types-Box, Triangle, Gauss, Mitchell, and Lanczos-can be selected from the drop-down list, and increase in complexity and time required to calculate.